 Are formal IP protections necessary to encourage innovation?
 The rapid proliferation of IP rights can result in hundreds of vague and overlapping claims, increased litigation or threats of litigation, and the predatory behaviour of patent trolls.

-Meanwhile, in most of Africa, the explosion of high tech innovation is occurring in what is essentially an IP vacuum.
-Especially over the past five years, incubators, accelerators, maker spaces, and tech hubs have proliferated throughout Africa.
-While the majority are private ventures, some of these hubs are located within universities and others are government initiatives.
+In most of Africa, the explosion of high tech innovation exists in an IP vacuum.
+Over the past five years, incubators, accelerators, maker spaces, and tech hubs have multiplied throughout Africa.
+The majority are private ventures, but some of these hubs are located within universities, and others are government initiatives.

 More and more entrepreneurs and innovators are seeking support from these tech hubs, demonstrating a strong culture of innovation throughout Africa.